-It reduces the time and effort of the employees, and gives them error-free data that can be used to strategize growth plans for the business.
+It reduces the time and effort of the employees and gives them error-free data that can be used in strategic growth plans for the business.
 By streamlining the process into a single system, employees can easily access the information they need without browsing through endless files and folders.

 With an ERP system, you can standardize processes and systems (think CRM automated emails and chatbots), this enhances productivity and efficiency.
 This is also an added benefit if you’re looking at branding the communication sent out from your business.

-By unifying all process into an integrated platform, this makes the lives of your employees a lot easier!
+By unifying all processes into an integrated platform, makes the lives of your employees a lot easier!
 Not everyone is tech-savvy, and if they can just master one single platform that can help them save time, then it’s an investment worth making.